Loading Events

 Bend boasts a diverse culinary scene, marrying Pacific Northwest flavors with innovative twists, and is complemented by an array of craft breweries and local wineries that highlight the region's rich agricultural heritage.
 From gourmet food trucks to upscale dining establishments, Bend offers a gastronomic adventure set against its scenic mountain backdrop.
 Check out Eater's list of must-visit restaurants in Bend.

-Bend is known as an outdoor mecca with stunning natural beauty and endless recreational opportunities whether you’re seeking adventure, scenic beauty, or simply a chance to connect with nature.
+Bend is known as an outdoor mecca with stunning natural beauty and endless recreational opportunities, whether you’re seeking adventure, scenic beauty, or simply a chance to connect with nature.
 For those who enjoy hiking, it is surrounded by a multitude of trails perfect for hiking and trail running, ranging from easy strolls to challenging climbs.
 The Deschutes River Trail, Tumalo Falls, Smith Rock State Park, and the Cascade Lakes Scenic Byway are just a few examples of popular spots.

 Outside of the event itself, Bend has earned a reputation as a premier destination for mountain biking.
 Phil’s Trail Complex, Wanoga Trailhead, and the North Fork Trail are highly regarded, offering various levels of difficulty and stunning views.